convox/docs/docs/reference/rack-parameters/NLBAllowCIDR.md

 - Duplicate entries
 - Leading or trailing whitespace around any entry

-Each failure is reported with the offending entry and the fix. `convox rack params set` does not apply a partial update — if any entry is invalid, none are applied:
+Each failure is reported with the offending entry and the fix. `convox rack params set` does not apply a partial update.
+If any entry is invalid, none are applied:

 ```text
 $ convox rack params set NLBAllowCIDR=10.0.0.1/24,192.168.1.0/24